roboflow/inference/README.md

 | `http` | Ability to run the http interface |
 | `sam`  | Ability to run the core `Segment Anything` model (by Meta AI) |

 **_Note:_** Both CLIP and Segment Anything require pytorch to run.
-These are included in their respective dependancies however pytorch installs can be highly environment dependant.
+These are included in their respective dependencies however pytorch installs can be highly environment dependent.
 See the [official pytorch install page](https://pytorch.org/get-started/locally/) for instructions specific to your enviornment.

-Example install with http dependancies:
+Example install with http dependencies:

 ```bash
 pip install inference[http]